DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 Participants come from different partner nations.

-There were approximately 900 participants in the march hosted by the Danish Contingent.
-Participants were from the following partner nations.
-Austria, Bulgaria, Croatia, Denmark, Germany, Hungary, Italy, Latvia, Poland, Slovenia, Switzerland, Turkey, and the United States.
-I am sure I missed a few others.
+Around 900 participants took part in the march hosted by the Danish Contingent, representing a wide range of partner nations: Austria, Bulgaria, Croatia, Denmark, Germany, Hungary, Italy, Latvia, Poland, Slovenia, Switzerland, Turkey, the United States, and likely a few more that I missed.

-Before I departed the camp, I loaded my pockets with candy to hand out to the kids in the villages.
-I enjoyed handing out candy to the kids.
-It also surprised me that all the kids I met could speak English.
-While I only gave a couple of pieces of candy per child.
-I did run out of candy way before I finished the course.
-If you do a DANCON don't forget to take a big bag of candy.
+Before leaving the camp, I made sure to load my pockets with candy to hand out to the children in the villages along the route.
+I always enjoy giving out candy to the kids, and I was surprised at how many of them spoke English.
+I gave out just a couple of pieces to each child, but I ended up running out of candy long before I finished the course.
+If you ever do a DANCON March, make sure to pack a big bag of candy—it's a real treat for the kids along the way!

 DANCON March, Camp Novo Selo, Kosovo